Scroll Top

 Zimbabwe

-Most of the population in Zimbabwe are farmers who rely on subsistence farming.
-They constantly face the threat of drought, the turbulent economic and political environment and the impact of the cost-of-living crisis.
-The World Bank estimated that half of the population in the country is in extreme poverty.
+Most Zimbabweans are farmers who rely on subsistence farming.
+They constantly face the threat of drought, the turbulent economic and political environment, and the impact of the cost-of-living crisis.
+The World Bank estimates that half of the country’s population is in extreme poverty.
 Many people only have one or two meals a day.

 Zimbabwe Development Projects